Welcome to Volume 8 of Executed to Suppress His Message.

 Adam and Eve died, because they accepted and believed spiritual knowledge from sources other than God.

-Here’s how Genesis relates this story:
+Let’s read how Genesis relates this story:

 And the LORD God said, Behold, the man is become as one of us, to know (determine for himself) good and evil: and now, lest he put forth his hand, and take also of the tree of life, and eat, and live for ever: Therefore the LORD God sent him forth from the Garden of Eden, to till the ground from whence he was taken.
 So he drove out the man; and he placed at the east of the Garden of Eden Cherubims, and a flaming sword which turned every way, to keep the way of the tree of life (Genesis 3:22-24).

-The original Hebrew of this passage is most informative.
-The Hebrew literally states that God placed cherubims and a flaming sword “to guard the ‘road’ to the Tree of Life.”
+The original Hebrew of this passage is most informative. it literally states that God placed cherubims and a flaming sword “to guard the road to the Tree of Life.”
+And therefore, there’s a road that leads to eternal life.

-Now read this passage from the New Testament:
+Let’s now add this passage from the New Testament:

 Jesus saith unto him, I am the way, the truth, and the life: no man cometh unto the Father, but by me (John 14:6).

-Thus when Adam and Eve chose to believe a lying spirit that encouraged them to turn their backs on the Lord, they walked off the “road” that leads to eternal life — and that road is Jesus Christ.
+Thus when Adam and Eve chose to believe a lying spirit that encouraged them to turn their backs on the Lord, they walked off the “road” that leads to eternal life — and that road was Jesus Christ.

 ~~~~

 The Song of Solomon is an ancient biblical story about a married couple that are very much in love.
-However, many biblical scholars believe this ancient writing is an allegory (symbolical narrative) about Christ and His Church.
+But many biblical scholars believe this ancient writing is an allegory (symbolical narrative) about Christ and His Church.
 These scholars suggest the husband symbolizes Christ, while the wife symbolizes Christ’s Bride, the Church.
-And here is what is most interesting:

-The Song of Solomon uses a garden to represent the bride.
+And here is what is most interesting: the Song of Solomon uses a garden to represent the bride.

-But once the New Covenant was initiated with Christ’s resurrection, Jesus promised that both He and the Father would move their permanent residence into the collective body of Christ’s Church.
+But once the New Covenant was initiated by Christ’s resurrection, Jesus promised that both He and the Father would move their permanent residence into the collective body of Christ’s Church.
 We can read about this in John 14:23, where Jesus explained what it means to be “one with God:”

 Jesus answered and said unto him, If a man love me, he will keep my words and my Father will love him, and we will come unto him, and make our abode with him.

-Thus according to Jesus Christ, both He and God the Father now make their permanent home inside the members of Christ’s New Testament Church.
+So according to Jesus Christ, both He and God the Father are now making their permanent homes inside the members of Christ’s New Testament Church.
+So if you are a genuine Christian, then God the Father and Jesus Christ are dwelling inside of you.

-As for you, the anointing (the Holy Spirit) which you received from Him abides in you, and you have no need for anyone to teach you; but as His anointing teaches you about all things, and is true and is not a lie, and just as it has taught you, you abide in Him.
+As for you, the anointing (Holy Spirit) which you received from Him abides in you, and you have no need for anyone to teach you; but as His anointing teaches you about all things, and is true and is not a lie, and just as it has taught you, you abide in Him.

 And this opens the door to some astounding parallels between the Garden of Eden and Christ’s Church: